ElGhali-Omar/ElGhali-Omar/README.md

 ###

-<h4 align="left">Welcome to my Github!
+<p align="left">Welcome to my Github!
 My name is Omar El Ghali I'm a computer science student at ESPRIT with a strong passion for technology and a focus on software development.
 My journey includes academic studies, internships, and personal projects, building a solid foundation in computer science principles.
 I'm constantly driven to innovate and stay updated with industry trends.
 My goal is to create exceptional apps that positively impact users' lives.
-Let's connect and explore opportunities together!</h4>
+Let's connect and explore opportunities together!</p>

 ###